Exploring Compositional Generalization (in COGS/ReCOGS_pos) by Transformers using Restricted Access Sequence Processing

 \section{Data}

-The ReCOGS \citep{Wu2023} dataset (ReCOGS with positional indexing variant) based on COGS \citep{KimLinzen2020} (input sentences/grammar are the same but logical form output are different) was used\footnote{\begin{footnotesize}\href{https://github.com/frankaging/ReCOGS}{https://github.com/frankaging/ReCOGS}\end{footnotesize}}, with special attention on the structural generalization splits (especially prepositional phrase Object-to-Subject generalization).

-The grammar and vocabulary description for COGS English input sentences provided in the utilities associated with the IBM CPG project \citep{klinger2024compositionalprogramgenerationfewshot}\footnote{\begin{footnotesize}\href{https://github.com/IBM/cpg/blob/c3626b4e03bfc681be2c2a5b23da0b48abe6f570/src/model/cogs\_data.py\#L523}{https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523} \end{footnotesize}} were used in designing our RASP solution and analyzing the ways in which this task could be learned (we did not actually use their grammar though, and our RASP solution is flat and non-hierarchical unlike their description of the COGS probabilistic context-free grammar which is hierarchical and recursive).
-See Figure \ref{data-and-task-figure}.
+Figure \ref{data-and-task-figure}.
+COGS\footnote{\begin{footnotesize}\href{https://github.com/najoungkim/COGS}{https://github.com/najoungkim/COGS}\end{footnotesize}} \citep{KimLinzen2020} and ReCOGS\footnote{\begin{footnotesize}\href{https://github.com/frankaging/ReCOGS}{https://github.com/frankaging/ReCOGS}\end{footnotesize}} \citep{Wu2023} based on COGS \citep{KimLinzen2020} (input sentences/grammar are the same but logical form output are different) datasets were used, with special attention on the structural generalization splits (especially prepositional phrase Object-to-Subject generalization).
+The grammar and vocabulary description for COGS English input sentences provided in the utilities associated with the IBM CPG project \citep{klinger2024compositionalprogramgenerationfewshot}\footnote{\begin{footnotesize}https://github.com/IBM/cpg/blob/ c3626b4e03bfc681be2c2a5b23da0b48abe6f570 /src/model/cogs\_data.py\#L523 \end{footnotesize}} were used in designing our RASP solution and analyzing the ways in which this task could be learned (we did not actually use their grammar though, and our RASP solution is flat and non-hierarchical unlike their description of the COGS probabilistic context-free grammar which is hierarchical and recursive).